ajhager/rog/README.md

 Notes
 -----
-* You will need glfw static libs and development headers installed for now.
+* You will need glfw dynamic libs and development headers installed for now.
 * On Windows you can build your project with `go build -ldflags -Hwindowsgui` to inhibit the console window that pops up by default.

 Plans